nlovas/CMPUT404-assignment-ajax/README.md

 Resources:

+Collaborated with Jillian Lovas, CCID jlovas

-Referenced Ryan Satyabrata's code to figure out how to send the World with json & how to deal with post and put, and how to use stringify:
+Referenced Ryan Satyabrata's code to figure out how to send the World with json & how to deal with post and put, what kind of callback function to use, and how to use stringify:
 (https://github.com/kobitoko/CMPUT404-assignment-ajax/blob/master/server.py)
 (https://github.com/kobitoko)